mstover/CodeLearner/docs/level_one.md

 single quote character ```"```.
 It will then receive more strings, and will later be called with another single quote character.
 Your solution must keep track of how many total characters come between two quotes.
+1. The above may happen many times, and your code must continue tallying the number of characters that come between single quote strings
 1. Return the total between quotes when ```getCountWithinQuotes``` is called.

 To accomplish this, you will need more [class fields](terms.md#variables), and you will